dtm-labs/en.dtm.pub/docs/guide/e-saga.md

 This article gives a complete SAGA transaction solution, a working SAGA, which you can use to solve your real problems with a few simple modifications to this example

-A detail desciption of SAGA can be found here [SAGA](../practice/saga)
+A detail description of SAGA can be found here [SAGA](../practice/saga)